 Homeschooling is merely an extension of parenting.
 The same skills you are acquiring as a parent are the same skills you will need to homeschool.

 You have to accept that you won’t have it all figured out today or tomorrow or next week.
-You have to take it as it comes and learn right alongside your children.
+You have to take it as it comes and learn right alongside your children, but in time you will learn the skills you need.

 As your sister in Christ, I urge you, first to repent of the anxiety that is holding you back from homeschooling and ask the Lord to give you the courage and the strength you need.